Previously, we looked through all the Old Testament for

 eternal.
 Before I get into how powerful that is, let us continue down a few more verses:

-This is Daniel 12:2 again, stated by Christ himself.
-Remember, this is still the same context as the verse above, which is talking about a day in the end times when the Lord will bring judgment to the resurrected.
-Some are resurrected into eternal life, and some to eternal punishment (the latter which we'd assume includes the contempt and shame paralleled in Daniel).
+This is basically Daniel 12:2 again, but stated by Christ Himself.
+Remember, this is still the same context as the “eternal fire” verse above, which is talking about a day in the end times when the Lord will bring judgment to the resurrected.
+Some are resurrected into eternal life, and some to eternal punishment (the latter which we could probably assume includes the contempt and shame paralleled in Daniel).
 Fire, punishment, and life are all using the same word for

 eternal, that is

 aionios in the Greek.
 Why is this important?

 Annihilationists will frequently assert that this word means something like “an age” or something much “less” than eternity.
 So I did a word study on this too, and the results should speak for themselves: